Evan Berry received the Award for Excellence in Masters Student Mentoring for the 2014-2015 academic year.

 Hart A. Massey Fellowship and United Methodist Graduate Scholarships

 The Hart A. Massey Fellowship is awarded each academic year to one or more incoming Canadian students pursuing graduate studies full-time at American University.
 The fellowship is applied to tuition charges.
 It is renewable for one year to students who show satisfactory progress towards their graduate degree.
 This is a competitive award, and applicants must meet minimum University graduate admission requirements to be considered.
-The application deadline is February 22, 2013.

 United Methodist Graduate Scholarship